Madeleine Sophie Barat: French Revolution

-In 1789, Louis Barat became involved in the debate surrounding the Civil Constitution of the Clergy, passed in July 1790 which required all priests to swear allegiance to the new revolutionary state.
+In 1789, Louis Barat became involved in the debate surrounding the pending Civil Constitution of the Clergy, which required all priests to swear allegiance to the new revolutionary state.
 Louis took the oath of loyalty in January 1791, but on learning that the pope had condemned the Constitution, he renounced his oath in May 1792.
 That renunciation had immediate consequences.
 Louis first tried to hide in his family's attic but soon fled to Paris, for the danger had become too great both for himself and his family.
 In Paris, he was arrested in May 1793, imprisoned there for two years and escaped the guillotine only through the brave intervention of a friend.

 After her brother was released in 1795, he briefly returned home to Joigny.
 Louis then went back to Paris to seek ordination and exercise his ministry in secret.
-He brought Sophie with him to further her education.
+He brought sixteen-year-old Sophie with him to further her education.
 After arriving in Paris, Sophie and Louis lived in a safe house belonging to one Madame Duval.
 Sophie worked as a seamstress and became an excellent embroidress.
 Louis continued to say Mass and teach Sophie the Fathers of the Church, mathematics, Latin, and the Scriptures.
 While living in Paris, at about the age of 18, Sophie decided to become a Carmelite nun.
 That would be impossible, however, for the Carmelites had, along with many other religious communities, been abolished in 1790.
 For five years, she lived in Paris a life of prayer and study and taught catechism in secret to the children of The Marais quarter.
 In 1800, Sophie briefly returned home to help her family with the vine harvest.

 Founding of Society of the Sacred Heart

 When Barat returned to Paris, she was introduced to Joseph Varin.
 He wanted to found a religious order of women devoted to the Sacred Heart of Jesus and involved in the education of young women that would complement the work of the Fathers of the Faith.
 On 21 November 1800, at the age of 20, she abandoned her dream of becoming a Carmelite and, along with three other women living in the Paris safe-house, took her vows as one of the first members of this new religious congregation, marking the foundation of the Society of the Sacred Heart.
-However, because the French authorities had prohibited devotion to the Sacred Heart of Jesus, the society was initially known as Dames de la Foi ("Women of Faith") or de l’Instruction chrétienne ("Christian instructors").
+However, because the French authorities had prohibited devotion to the Sacred Heart of Jesus, the society was initially known as Dames de la Foi ("Ladies of the Faith") or de l’Instruction chrétienne (" ...of Christian instruction").

-The first school was opened in Amiens in northern France in September 1801 and Sophie travelled to this important provincial city in order to teach.
-Sophie made her vows, 7 June 1802.
+The first school was opened in Amiens in northern France in September 1801 and Sophie traveled to the provincial city in order to teach.
+She made her vows, 7 June 1802.
 The new community and school grew quickly.
 A school giving classes to the poor of the town was opened.
 In December 1802, at the age of twenty-three, Sophie became Superior of the Society of the Sacred Heart.